elixir-lang/elixir-lang.github.com/ja/getting-started/binaries-strings-and-char-lists.markdown

 A complete reference about the binary / bitstring constructor `<<>>` can be found [in the Elixir documentation](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#%3C%3C%3E%3E/1).
 This concludes our tour of bitstrings, binaries and strings.
 A string is a UTF-8 encoded binary and a binary is a bitstring where the number of bits is divisible by 8.
 Although this shows the flexibility Elixir provides for working with bits and bytes, 99% of the time you will be working with binaries and using the `is_binary/1` and `byte_size/1` functions.

-## Char lists
+## Charlists

-A char list is nothing more than a list of code points.
+A charlist is nothing more than a list of code points.
 Char lists may be created with single-quoted literals:

 ```iex
 iex> 'hełło'